hohilwik/Shell/README.md

 <br>
 <br>

-Run the script below with the log files to see the output of the test played back in the terminal.

-`scriptreplay --timing=assignmentName_logtime.txt assignmentName_log.txt`

-This project maintains and stores log files.
-So this script uses the log files for the terminal session, and replays them like a video.

-This keeps track of everything so that the log files can be sent to TAs for debugging.
-Moreover it also solves the issue the situation where the code is not worked, but was working previously.

 ## Function Descriptions and Usage

 Description of the functionality of each command and an example on how to use them.